-- o 3.6.CC.7.
+- 3.6.CC.7.
 Support the development of diverse housing types within the community. - ✓ Oro Valley's residential market is dominated by single-family detached homes, which doesn't align with the broader spectrum of housing options demanded by existing and future residents.
 According to the 2018 American Community Survey there are approximately 22,000 housing units in Oro Valley, of which only 11% are apartments.
 The Main Streets Study emphasizes the need for additional denser transitional residential housing units such as apartments, rental casitas, and townhomes to make living in Oro Valley accessible to everyone and to bring additional customers to struggling businesses. - 3.6.CC.8.
 Foster development of complete neighborhoods with easy access to transportation and employment options, and commercial areas that offer amenities and services for residents' daily needs. - ✓ The General Plan describes a complete neighborhood as including parks and other outdoor spaces, recreational facilities, access to quality housing, and safe and varied transportation options.
 It goes on to describe a complete community as one that serves the needs of residents on a day-to-day basis and is "a good place to open a business".
-This proposed amendment will fulfil these goals by providing another quality housing option for existing and future residents, an recreation area, convenient pedestrian and bicycle access to the nearby sidewalk and pathway system, convenient access to nearby commercial areas, and additional residents to help local businesses thrive. - o 5.4.X.
-Effective transitions between differing land uses and intensities in the community. - ✓ Residential-scale development such as that which is proposed provides a graduated transition in density and land use and is generally accepted to be less impactful to nearby homeowners than the commercial developments that could be built on the property under existing zoning.
+This proposed amendment will fulfil these goals by providing another quality housing option for existing and future residents, a recreation area, convenient pedestrian and bicycle access to the nearby sidewalk and pathway system, convenient access to nearby commercial areas, and additional residents to help local businesses thrive.
+Other developments within Silverhawke have included expansions of the Oro Valley public trail system.
+This project will also expand the public trail system by providing a public trail easement along its northern edge so that public trail access will be available between Kai Drive and the existing trail easements to the east that extend to Big Wash and the Canada del Oro Wash. - 5.4.X.
+Effective transitions between differing land uses and intensities in the community. - Residential-scale development such as that which is proposed provides a graduated transition in density and land use and is generally accepted to be less impactful to nearby homeowners than the commercial developments that could be built on the property under existing zoning.
 Landscaped bufferyards will be incorporated into the development to further soften the boundary between this and nearby developments